 In demand Financial Services and Banking skills

-Whenever you are hiring into your teams, you want to ensure you are getting the right people who possess the right financial services and banking skills your business needs.
-This is doubly important when hiring in a tight recruitment market.
+Whenever you’re hiring for your teams, you want to ensure you are getting the right people who possess the financial services and banking skills your business needs.
+This is doubly important when there is a skills shortage in many global locations.

-And from a professional’s perspective, it’s beneficial to be aware of the specific banking skills that employers place high value on.
-If you can upskill and increase your knowledge of those areas, then you will be strengthening your career prospects - both in your current role but equally if you’re looking to change jobs.
+From a professional’s perspective, it’s beneficial to be aware of the specific banking skills that employers place a high value on.
+If you can upskill and increase your knowledge of those areas, then you will be strengthening your career prospects - both in your current role and if you’re looking to change jobs.

-As part of our new salary guide, we identified some of the most important skill sets that employers globally look for when hiring into their Banking & Financial Services teams.
-Here’s what we found…
+As part of our new salary guide, we identified some of the most important skill sets that employers look for when hiring into their Banking & Financial Services teams.

 Broad banking skills in demand: